Generic Name: cabazitaxel (ka BAZ i TAX el)

 How is Jevtana given?

 Jevtana is injected into a vein through an IV.
 You will receive this injection in a clinic or hospital setting.
-The injection must be given slowly, and the IV infusion can take about 1 hour to complete.
+The IV infusion must be given slowly and can take about 1 hour to complete.

 Jevtana is usually given once every 3 weeks.
 You will most likely take prednisone by mouth every day throughout your treatment.
 Follow your doctor's dosing instructions very carefully.